-President Joe Biden announced new sanctions against Russia on Thursday in response to President Vladimir Putin's decision to invade Ukraine.
+On Thursday, President Joe Biden announced new sanctions against Russia in response to President Vladimir Putin's decision to invade Ukraine.
 The announcement came after weeks of escalating tensions between Russia and Ukraine, as well as mounting pressure from European leaders for the US to take action.

-According to the statement, Biden did not announce that the United States and its allies would impose a harsh financial penalty against Russia and kick Russia out of the SWIFT banking system, but he underlined that such action may still be on the table as the crisis continues to unfold.
+While Biden did not announce a harsh financial penalty against Russia or the expulsion of Russia from the SWIFT banking system, he did emphasize that such actions may still be on the table as the crisis continues to unfold.
 However, he noted that the rest of Europe is not currently in favor of such extreme measures.

 What is Swift?

 SWIFT is a Belgian-based cooperative society of financial institutions that provides secure global financial transactions.
 Founded in 1973 with the support of 239 banks across 15 countries, it connects over 11,000 financial institutions in more than 200 countries and regions.
 SWIFT's network sends payment orders that must be settled with correspondent accounts belonging to each other.
 The organization recorded an average of 42 million messages per day in 2021, an 11% increase from the previous year, with Russia accounting for 1.5% of transactions.

 The topic of imposing SWIFT sanctions against Russia has been widely discussed in recent years.
 The SWIFT network is the primary channel used by banks worldwide to process cross-border transactions, and removing Russia from this system would have a severe impact on the country's economy.

 While some world leaders have urged Russia's expulsion from SWIFT, others have expressed concerns about the potential consequences.
 It has been noted that kicking Russia out of SWIFT would damage the Russian economy immediately and in the long run.
 Such sanctions could deprive Russia of most international financial transactions, including profits from oil and gas production, which accounts for over 40% of the country's income.